eBills are now located under the eServices option in Banner

 Student account charges are due by the established payment deadlines.
 Failure to pay the balance due and/or to provide the required information for pending financial aid by the established payment deadlines may result in the assessment of a late fee, the loss of financial aid and/or a restrictive hold being placed on the student's account.

-Beginning with the 2013-14 academic year the College will manage a new in-house payment plan through eServices.
+The College manages an in-house payment plan through eServices.
 For more information please see our W&M Monthly Payment Plan highlights.

 Understanding your eBill